Mackerel: Scombrini, the true mackerels

 The true mackerels belong to the tribe Scombrini.
 The tribe consists of seven species, each belonging to one of two genera: Scomber or Rastrelliger.

 Scomberomorini, the Spanish mackerels

 The Spanish mackerels belong to the tribe Scomberomorini, which is the "cousin tribe" of the true mackerels.
 This tribe consists of 21 species in all—18 of those are classified into the genus Scomberomorus, two into Grammatorcynus, and a single species into the monotypic genus Acanthocybium.

 Other mackerel

 In addition, a number of species with mackerel-like characteristics in the families Carangidae, Hexagrammidae and Gempylidae are commonly referred to as mackerel.
 Some confusion had occurred between the Pacific jack mackerel (Trachurus symmetricus) and the heavily harvested Chilean jack mackerel (T. murphyi).
-These have been thought at times to be the same species, but are now recognised as separate species.
+These have been thought at times to be the same species, but are now recognized as separate species.

 The term "mackerel" is also used as a modifier in the common names of other fish, sometimes indicating the fish has vertical stripes similar to a scombroid mackerel: